rushyab/simple-accountant/README.md

 # Simple Accountant
-A simple react app that calculates your bills and helps you practice conscious spending.
+A simple react app that tracks your expenses, and helps you practice conscious spending.

 #### Concepts Learned:
 - Context API